xlson/groovycsv/README.md

 * Iteration using the ordinary collection methods (`findAll`, `collect` and so on)
 * Full support for OpenCSV's configurability
+* Support for guessing separator and/or quote character

 ## Example